 - case stories illustrating concepts and techniques

 - specific exercises conducive to reader development and enriched classroom practices

-- end of chapter questions for readers, and college students on a path to teacher-certification
+- end of chapter questions for readers, for discussion groups, and for college students on a path to teacher-certification